wenjunli-0/deepresearch-survey/README.md

 #### 2.2 Reward Design and Credit Assignment

 Designs or analyzes how reward signals are defined or distributed for long horizons and multi-objective trade-offs.
 This includes final outcome rewards, intermediate/step-level rewards, and shaped or multi-component objective functions.
-Long-horizon return handling is not categorized here (see Category 1), or modality-specific reward coupling (see Category 2.3).
+Long-horizon return handling is not categorized here (see Section 2.1), nor modality-specific reward coupling (see Section 2.3).

 **Key Papers:**
 - [s3: You Don't Need That Much Data to Train a Search Agent via RL](https://arxiv.org/pdf/2505.14146). <a href="https://github.com/pat-jj/s3" target="_blank"><img src="assets/github-mark.svg" alt="GitHub" width="16" height="16"></a>